-The example chart depicts a long-term "carry trade" growth of GBP/JPY from late 2000 till mid 2006.
+The example chart depicts a long-term "carry trade" growth of GBP/JPY from late 2000 early 2007.
 The pound had an interest rate of about 5% during the period, while the yen had its rate near zero, resulting in an overnight rate of about 5%, which is then multiplied by your leverage.
-With 1:100 leverage it's approximately 2,500% over the whole period.
-During the period GBP/JPY also rose by more than 6500 pips.
-As you see, the profit potential is simply outstanding.
+With 1:100 leverage, it is approximately 3,000% over the whole period.
+During the period, GBP/JPY also rose by more than 9,300 pips.
+As you can see, the profit potential is simply outstanding.

-The problem is that the uptrend ended very fast in 2007 and traders had little time to react and close the positions.
-The carry trade is quite risky and you should be very careful when deciding to use it.
+The problem is that the uptrend ended very fast in 2007, and traders had little time to react and close their positions.
+The carry trade is quite risky, and you should be very careful when deciding to use it.

 Use this strategy at your own risk.
 EarnForex.com cannot be responsible for any losses associated with using any strategy presented on the site.
 It is not recommended to use this strategy on the real account without testing it on demo first.